-The gauges often correspond with certain classes of observers (or, more precisely, with the clocks and meter sticks they use).
-Take for example Maxwell's classical electromagnetism on flat spacetime.
-Here, the different inertial frames are precisely the gauges and the principal right action corresponds with the Lorentz transformations between the inertial frames.
-In general, however, - in particular in modern particle physics - the gauges might represent something more abstract and might include the choice of a basis for the space of internal degrees of symmetry of a quantum particle (think of spin).
-The picture of the fibre of a principal bundle as a Lie group without a specified position of the identity then reflects the physical principle that all inertial observers are equivalent (and, more general, that all gauges are equivalent).
+The gauges often correspond to certain classes of observers (or, more precisely, to the clocks and metre sticks they use).
+Take, for example, Maxwell's classical electromagnetism on flat spacetime.
+Here, the different inertial frames are precisely the gauges and the principal right action corresponds to the Lorentz transformations between the inertial frames.
+In general, however---in particular in modern particle physics---the gauges might represent something more abstract and might include the choice of a basis for the space of internal degrees of symmetry of a quantum particle (think of spin).
+The picture of the fibre of a principal bundle as a Lie group without a specified position of the identity then reflects the physical principle that all inertial observers are equivalent (and, more generally, that all gauges are equivalent).
 All equations of motion, as formulated on the principal bundle, are therefore invariant under the principal right action.

 The general idea of the principal bundle approach is thus the simultaneous description of nature in a realist and empiricist fashion.
 The intrinsic description is made by viewing a quantity as a section of an associated bundle.
 Specific coordinate representations of this section are obtained by choosing a gauge and the structure group acts transitively and freely on the fibre, thereby interrelating all allowed gauges.